 One stadium treat that always tempted me but I never bought was kettle corn.
 I couldn’t make myself buy a Hefty-size bag of it.
 But at home, every so often, we make a batch.

 Plain oil-popped corn drizzled with butter and sprinkled with salt is a staple in our house – we have it at least once a week.
-But sometimes it’s fun to have the salty-sweet kind.
+But sometimes it’s fun to have the salty-sweet kind (kind of like these Sugared Pecans).
 I had some toasted coconut and coconut oil in the pantry and when a kettle corn craving hit, I thought, why not?
 And you know what?
 It is so. good.
 Magnificent even.

 Okay, maybe not as magnificent as Felix, but few things are.
 Long reign the king!